benroberts999/ampsci/doc/diracSCAS_input.md

 //nb: all of these are optional, hence entire block can be omitted
 ```
 * Reads in extra potential from text file (space separated: 'x y' format):
-* Interpolated these points onto the grid (but does NOT extrapolate,
+* Interpolates these points onto the grid (but does NOT extrapolate,
   potential is assumed to be zero outside the given range)
 * Potential is multiplied by 'factor'
 * May be added before or after HF (if before: added to vnuc, if after: to vdir)